toitlang/toit/README.md

 # RISC-V GETTING STARTED
 ------

 This fork is very much an experiment in getting Toit running on RISC-V hardware--as an IoT endpoint, coordinator, and potentially development platform.
-Below are a list of **WIP** steps required to get Toit running on a sifive unmatched dev board.
+Below are a list of **WIP** steps required to get Toit running on a SiFive Unmatched dev board.

 ## STATUS
-- idf environment - **PARTIAL** (see 'Compiling Toit' for more details)
+- idf environment - **PARTIAL** (ERROR: Fails near the end on wheel cryptography. version mismatch for RISC-V support?)
 - golang environment - **WORKS**
 - toit configuration - **WORKS**
 - toit generate build files - **WORKS**